assemblerflow/flowcraft/docs/user/available_components.rst

 - :doc:`components/patho_typing`: *In silico* pathogenic typing from raw illumina reads.

+- :doc:`components/seqsero2_reads`: Pipeline for Salmonella serotype determination using SeqSero2 from raw reads.

+- :doc:`components/seqsero2_assembly`: Pipeline for Salmonella serotype determination using SeqSero2 from genome assemblies.

 - :doc:`components/seq_typing`: Determines the type of a given sample from a set of reference sequences.